DarcyGungorUSDA/EAR-DesignSystem/Code/XML-for-MS-Office/README.md

 # Future Notes

 Replace the XML file here when updating the EAR theme.
-Document any changes so future staff can reproduce the theme.
+Document changes.
+Replicate changes in other code (e.g., R, SAS).